adefossez/julius/README.md

 ### LowPass

 Classical Finite Impulse Reponse windowed sinc lowpass filter.
 It will use FFT convolutions automatically if the filter size is large enough.
+This is the basic block from which you can build high pass and band pass filters (see `julius.filters`).

 ### Bands